nandyalu/trailarr/docs/help/common.md

+## Download Trailer in Specific Language

+If you want trailers to be downloaded in a specific language, you can use the below steps to instruct Trailarr to try searching for trailers in that language.

+!!! note
+    This is not a foolproof method as it depends on multiple factors like:

+    - availability of the trailer in that language on YouTube
+    - YouTube returning that result when searched using the search query
+    - whether it matches the other filters like duration, quality, etc.

+To do this, navigate to `Settings > Trailer > Advanced` and change the following settings:

+- `Trailer Always Search` to `True`.

+    !!! info
+        This setting will tell Trailarr to not use the YouTube trailer id from Radarr/Sonarr.
+Instead, it will search for the trailer based on the `YouTube Search Query` setting.

+- `YouTube Search Query` to the specify desired language like `{title} {year} {is_movie} French trailer`.

+    !!! info
+        The `{title}`, `{year}`, `{is_movie}` are placeholders that will be replaced with the actual values.
+The language can be any language like `French`, `Spanish`, `German`, etc.

+Once you have updated these settings, any trailers downloaded afterwards will be searched using the new search query.

+!!! warning
+    This will not impact any trailers that have already been downloaded.

 ## YouTube Cookies

 If you are having issues downloading trailers due to age restrictions, bot detection, etc., you can save your YouTube cookies and set the [Yt-dlp Cookies Path](../setup/settings.md#yt-dlp-cookies-path) to cookies.txt file containing YouTube cookies.
 This will allow the app to use the cookies to bypass restrictions.